 The Aggregate Report sub-tab will automatically aggregate assessments given to multiple classes into a single report showing all students together.
 Click on the names of the assessments listed to expand and view the detailed aggregated reports.
-Report type is identical to Session Reports discussed above, with the addition of more detailed Item Analysis table views.
+The report type is identical to Session Reports discussed above, with the addition of more detailed Item Analysis table views.

-In the profiles sub-tab, you can enter a date range (it automatically has the last week's dates), select a student or a type of group of students, and click "Generate Reports" to see all the comprehension scores for individual sessions that fit your settings.
-You can also click the "Select a standards body to show the Standards Gap Analysis" option and then select a body of standards to view the comprehension scores for any questions that had those standards attached.
+In the profiles sub-tab, you can enter a date range (it automatically has the last week's dates), select a student or one of your current classes, and click "Generate Reports" to see all the comprehension scores for individual sessions that fit your settings.

 To create an Action Plan in the Action Plan sub-tab, click "New," then pick from the available assessments.
 A research-based form will walk you through considering your class's weak points as well as individual students, based on the standards breakdown.
 Set the cut-off filter at the top to focus in a little more.
 This Action Plan was developed in partnership with several successful turnaround schools in Dallas ISD, and has helped teams across the country to draw helpful conclusions and successfully strategize.

 Campus Performance Reports (Texas Only)

 Texas schools are deeply impacted by how they perform according to Texas Domain reports, which can be complex and time-consuming to calculate.
 ALL In Learning makes tracking Domain performance automatic.
 Now, when an admin designates an assessment for Domain reporting, teachers whose classes took that assessment will get to view their Domain 1 data.

 You can click the class to see more detailed data.

 Most reports will display color-coded performance level categories (cut scores).
 These cut score levels can be customized.